Indoor Training and Ergometers

 On the ergometer or smart trainer, you determine intensity, duration, and recovery times exactly.
 Wind, gradient, and traffic play no role.
 This is especially valuable for:

-• Threshold training with constant Cycling power targets
+• Threshold training with constant watt targets

 • VO2max intervals without interruptions

-• Lactate threshold power tests under reproducible conditions
+• Threshold power tests under reproducible conditions

 • Technique work on cadence and pedal stroke